tidy-finance/website/docs/41_option_pricing_via_machine_learning.md

-# Option Pricing via Machine learning methods
+# Option pricing via ML

-Machine learning is seen as a part of artificial intelligence.
+Machine learning (ML) is seen as a part of artificial intelligence.
-Machine learning algorithms build a model based on training data in order to make predictions or decisions without being explicitly programmed to do so.
+ML algorithms build a model based on training data in order to make predictions or decisions without being explicitly programmed to do so.
-While Machine learning can be specified along a vast array of different branches, this chapter focuses on so-called supervised learning for regressions.
+While ML can be specified along a vast array of different branches, this chapter focuses on so-called supervised learning for regressions.
 The basic idea of supervised learning algorithms is to build a mathematical model for data that contains both the inputs and the desired outputs.
 In this chapter, we apply well-known methods such as random forests and neural networks to a simple application in Option pricing.
 More specifically, we are going to create an artificial dataset of option prices for different values based on the Black-Scholes pricing equation for Call options.
 Then, we train different models to *learn* how to price Call options without prior knowledge of the theoretical underpinnings of the famous Option pricing equation.

 The roadmap is as follows: We first provide a very brief introduction into regression trees, random forests and neural networks.
 As the focus is on implementation, we leave a thorough treatment of the statistical underpinnings to other textbooks from authors with a real comparative advantage on these issues.
 We show how to implement random forests and deep neural networks with tidy principles using `tidymodels` or `tensorflow` for more complicated network structures.